Temple, Calgary: Demographics

-Residents in this community had a median household income of $59,074 in 2000, and there were 18.7% low income residents living in the neighbourhood.
-As of 2000, 30% of the residents were immigrants, predominantly of East Indian origin.
+Residents in this community had a median household income of $87,000 in 2021, and there were 11% low income residents living in the neighbourhood.
+As of 2021, 41% of the residents were immigrants, predominantly of East Indian origin.
 A proportion of 5.4% of the buildings were condominiums or apartments, and 22.6% of the housing was used for renting.

+Crime

+Temple has a reputation for high crime like other communities in Northeast Calgary, however this reputation is unfounded with it being on the safer side of Calgary communities.

 Education

 The community is served by Annie Foote Elementary and Guy Weadick Elementary public schools, as well as by St. Thomas More Elementary and Father Scollen Elementary & Junior High (Catholic).